 Inventory Purchase Commitments-Our independent contract manufacturers procure components and build our products based on our forecasts.
 These forecasts are based on estimates of future demand for our products, which are in turn based on historical trends and an analysis from our sales and marketing organizations, adjusted for overall market conditions.
-In order to reduce manufacturing lead times and plan for adequate component supply, we may issue purchase orders to some of our independent contract manufacturers which may not be cancelable.
-As of March 31, 2019, we had \$202.2 million of open purchase orders with our independent contract manufacturers that may not be cancelable.
+In

 Other Contractual Commitments and Open Purchase Orders-In addition to commitments with contract manufacturers, we have open purchase orders and contractual obligations in the ordinary course of business for which we have not received goods or services.
-As of March 31, 2019, we had \$15.8 million in other contractual commitments having a remaining term in excess of one year that may not be cancelable.
+As of March 31, 2020, we had \$10.9 million in other contractual commitments having a remaining term in excess of one year that may not be cancelable.

 Litigation-We are involved in disputes, litigation, and other legal actions.
 For lawsuits where we are the defendant, we are in the process of defending these litigation matters, and while there can be no assurances and the outcome of certain of these matters is currently not determinable and not predictable, we currently are unaware of any existing claims or proceedings that we believe are likely to have a material adverse effect on our financial position.
 There are many uncertainties associated with any litigation and these actions or other third-party claims against us may cause us to incur costly litigation fees, costs and substantial settlement charges, and possibly subject us to damages and other penalties.
-In addition, the resolution of any intellectual property litigation may require us to make royalty payments, which could adversely affect our gross margins in future periods.
+In addition, the resolution of any IP litigation may require us to make royalty payments, which could adversely affect our gross margins in future periods.
 If any of those events were to occur, our business, financial condition, results of operations, and cash flows could be adversely affected.
 Litigation is unpredictable and the actual liability in any such matters may be materially different from our current estimates, which could result in the need to adjust any accrued liability and record additional expenses.
 We accrue for contingencies when we believe that a loss is probable and that we can reasonably estimate the amount of any such loss.